yiphei/yif-AI/learned_dropout/README.md

 >
 > Implementation of decoder-only transformer model (baseline) can be found in the `baseline_transformer` directory in this repo

 First, the inclusion and exclusion of ${L_1}$ norm penalty were compared.
-Both had $B$ initialized to $0$.
+Both had the shift bias $B$ initialized to $0$.
 The inclusion of the penalty outperformed its exclusion in validation loss but underperformed it in train loss.
-Surprisingly, the penalty absence did not detract the model from having more dropout but its rate was much slower.
+Surprisingly, the penalty absence did not detract the model from having more dropout over time but at a much slower rate.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">